Ensemble Methods Tutorial

 This method is generally used to solve classification problems.
-Multiple models can be used to make predictions for individual data point.
+Multiple models can be used to make predictions for individual data points.
 The forecasts by every model are taken as a ‘vote’.
-The final prediction will be prediction got from majority of models.
+The final prediction will be prediction got from the majority of models.

 Advanced Ensemble Techniques

-It is one of the advanced ensemble learning methods that uses predictions from multiple models.
-Models can be decision tree, svm, knn etc. It builds a new model which is used for making predictions on the test set.
+It is one of the advanced ensemble learning methods that use predictions from multiple models.
+Models can be a decision tree, svm, knn, etc. It builds a new model that is used for making predictions on the test set.
 This method works as follows:

 The train set is split into N parts

-The base model is fit on N-1 parts of the dataset and Nth part prediction is done on that basis.
+The base model is fitted on N-1 parts of the dataset and Nth part prediction is done on that basis.

-The above procedure is repeated for next model also.
-It will generate new set for train and test data.
+The above procedure is repeated for the next model also.
+It will generate a new set for train and test data.

-The predictions from the train set are now act as features to build a new model.
+The predictions from the train set now act as features to build a new model.

 And now this model is used for final prediction.

-The method follows same way like stacking.
-The difference between stacking and blending is that, blending uses a validation set only, to make predictions.
-The validation set and the forecasts are used to build a model which is run on the test set.
+The method follows the same way as stacking.
+The difference between stacking and blending is that blending uses a validation set only, to make predictions.
+The validation set and the forecasts are used to build a model that is run on the test set.
 It works as follows:

 The training dataset is divided into training and validation data.

-Predictions on test and validations sets are made.
+Predictions on tests and validations sets are made.

 The validation set and its forecasts act new features of a new model.

-This model is used for final predictions on test set.
+This model is used for final predictions on the test set.

 The bagging method involves combining of various models to get a generalized result.
-In case of running models parallel, what will happen if all models are created on same set of data?
-They will give almost same output, as they are getting same input.
-So, it will affect overall accuracy and performance of the model.
+In the case of running models parallel, what will happen if all models are created on the same set of data?
+They will give almost the same output, as they are getting the same input.
+So, it will affect the overall accuracy and performance of the model.

 This problem can be solved by this technique which is ‘bagging’.
 It is also called ‘bootstrapping’.
 Bootstrapping is a sampling technique in which subsets of observations from the original dataset are generated.
 Bagging, which is also called as Bootstrap Aggregating, uses these subsets (bags) to get a fair idea of the distribution (complete set).
 The subsets created for bagging may be small compared to the original set.

-A base model is created on each of these subsets, which is also called weak model.
+A base model is created on each of these subsets, which is also called a weak model.

-The models are independent on each other.
+The models are independent of each other.
 They run in parallel.

 The final predictions are the result of joining the forecasts from all the models.

-Consider a case where the first model in set of models predicts any data point incorrectly and then next model will also predict incorrectly, likewise other models too.
+Consider a case where the first model in a set of models predicts any data point incorrectly and then the next model will also predict incorrectly, likewise other models too.
 So, will joining these predictions ensure better results?
-Such situations are handled by boosting technique.
+Such situations are handled by boosting techniques.

 Boosting is a consecutive process, where each succeeding model attempts to correct the errors of the preceding model.
-The steps followed by the Boosting technique are as:
+The steps followed by the Boosting technique are: